-- 8 x 8 or 9 x 9 inch cake pan or equivalent sized casserole dish
+- 8 x 8 casserole dish ,9 x 9-inch cake pan or equivalent sized dish

-- 1-2 tablespoons garlic, minced more or less to taste
+- 1-2 tablespoons fresh garlic minced, addmore or less to taste

 - seasoned salt

-- 2-3 cups shredded cheese, divided more or less to taste
+- 2 cups shredded cheese divided, add more or less to taste

 - cooking spray or butter, for greasing

-- Next, boil potatoes, in salted water, until starting to become tender, usually not more than 10 minutes.
-Do not overcook the potatoes or they will become mushy!
-Timing is difficult to predict depending on the size of your potatoes.
-Drain.
+- Next, boil potatoes in salted water, until they start to become tender; usually not more than 10 minutes.
+Do not overcook them or they will become mushy!
+Depending on the size, timing is difficult to predict.
+When cooked, drain.

-- In the meantime fry up your bacon pieces until crisp, as much or as little as you want to use, in a large skillet, over medium heat.
+- In the meantime, using a large skillet, fry the bacon pieces until crisp over medium heat.
+Use as much or as little bacon as you want.
 Drain on paper towel, crumble and set aside.

-- Keep a few tablespoons of the bacon fat in your skillet and add your sliced onions.
+- Keep a few tablespoons of the bacon fat in the skillet and add sliced onions.
 Stir onions, over medium heat, until onions become very tender and start to brown.

 - Add garlic, combine with onions and remove from heat.

-- Sprinkle onions all over top of your potatoes, then bacon,
+- Scatter onions all over top of potatoes, then the bacon.

 - More potatoes.